sshahdashraff/UrbanEco-Vision/README.md

 - **Does it work on mobile?** Yes—layouts and charts are responsive.
 - **How accurate are the forecasts?** Models are evaluated with metrics like R² and RMSE and can be retrained as data evolves.
-- **Can I use my own data?** Use the Upload & Analyze page (where applicable) or adapt the notebooks for custom datasets.
+- **Can I use my own data?** Not in the app yet.
+You can adapt the notebooks for custom datasets.
 - **Can I contribute?** Yes—see Contributing below.

 ## Contact